isomerpages/govtech-stp/_reciprocal-green-lane/01c-outbound-RGL-faq.md

 ### **Testing Arrangements**

 #### 7. Where do I take a pre-departure PCR test in Singapore?
 How much does it cost to take the PCR test, and can I pay for it with MediSave or insurance?

-Prior to taking the pre-departure COVID-19 PCR test, the traveller must obtain an evisa which confirms that he/she has been granted approval by the relevant authorities in Indonesia to travel to Indonesia under the Singapore-Indonesia RGL.
-This e-visa must be presented at the clinic before the test can be administered.

 The list of healthcare institutions that can perform pre-departure COVID-19 tests and details on the procedure to book an appointment are at [ANNEX C](#annexcindon).
 Testing for RGL arrangements should only be carried out at these clinics.
 An eligible RGL traveller can contact the clinic directly and make an appointment in advance to be tested.